Psychologist / International Specialist

 Job Number: 75271

-Appointment Duration: Fixed Term September 1, 2017 through August 31, 2018 at 80% FTE Note: Not all unique aspects of the job are covered by this job description
+This is an 80% FTE position.
+Note: Not all unique aspects of the job are covered by this job description

 If you are ready to work for an organization that nurtures diversity, respect, professional development and a comfortable work-life fit, we invite you to explore this opportunity and apply online for the position of Psychologist/International Specialist for the Vaden Health Center.